johnbender/jshint-service/README.md

 The globals represent pre-defined global options that JSHINT should ignore when linting your javascript (ie jQuery).
 You can set it in the hook with `globals_file`.

+## Further Reading

+For more information on configuration and options please see the [jshint documentation](http://jshint.com/#docs).

 Enjoy!